WOUAF: Weight Modulation for User Attribution and Fingerprinting in Text-to-Image Diffusion Models: Additional Experimental Results

 \subsection{Benefits of Finetuning only Decoder}

 In this section, we present qualitative outcomes resulting from the joint fine-tuning of the Stable Diffusion model's components, diffusion model $\epsilon_\theta$ and decoder $\mathcal{D}$.
 As accentuated in the primary manuscript, our training protocol achieved an accuracy of 89\%, however, it resulted in a noticeable deterioration in the quality metrics (Clip-score: 0.68, FID: 63.48).
-Figure~\ref{fig:supp_unet_decoder} provides a visual affirmation of these quantitative results.
+Fig.~\ref{fig:supp_unet_decoder} provides additional visual affirmation of these quantitative results.